-Name: Stories We Tell After Midnight, Volume 3
+Stories We Tell After Midnight Volume 3 is closed for submissions.

 Midnight Bites is a series of digitally-published mini-anthologies available on Kindle and Kindle Unlimited.
 Each volume is themed, and contains three novelette- and/or novella-length stories.
 While we may seek specific themes, authors may submit a novelette or novella that might drive a future themed volume.

 * Medical Horror (For this one, I’m not looking for body horror or stories derived from illness; rather, I’m seeking submissions that address the horror that is the medical care system.
 As such, this theme may be more well-situated for US writers, but I’m open to the possibilities.)